Living-with-machines/DeezyMatch/README.md

 ## A flexible Deep Neural Network framework for fuzzy string matching

-DeezyMatch has been applied to the following problems/applications:
+DeezyMatch can be applied for performing the following tasks:

+- candidate selection for entity linking systems
-- toponym matching
+- record linkage

 Credits: